knights-lab/IMP_analyses/README.md

-# IMP_analyses
+# IMP analyses
-immigrant microbiome project related analyses
+Code for analyses of immigrant microbiome project